-Avenue (Plan area's southern boundary) and to a lesser degree, along Mountain Road (Plan area's northern boundary) and Lomas Boulevard.
+boundary) and Central Avenue (Plan area's southern boundary) and to a lesser degree, along Mountain Road (Plan area's northern boundary) and Lomas Boulevard.

-- 5. There are numerous opportunity sites and buildings that could be used for redevelopment purposes either by the public or private sectors.
-These sites are identified in the detailed tour notes. - Mountain Road has undergone a positive transformation with new development and rehabilitation of existina buildings.
-There are a good mix of neighborhood commercial and residential land uses along Mountain Road, particularly east of 12th Street.
+- 5. There are numerous opportunity sites and buildings that could be used for redevelopment purposes, either by the public or private sectors.
+These sites are identified in the detailed tour notes (Appendix E). - 6.
+Mountain Road has undergone a positive transformation with new development and rehabilitation of existing buildings.
+There is a good mix of neighborhood commercial and residential land uses along Mountain Road, particularly east of 12th Street.
 Some of these small businesses are struggling and some have gone out of business.
 Opportunity for redevelopment exists west of 12th Street, which has been identified in the tour notes.